cellear/sd-contentful/README.md

 # Simplify Drupal → Contentful Migration

-**SD-CONTENTFUL** - Modernizing Simplify Drupal by migrating from Drupal+React to Contentful+Next.js with a decoupled architecture.
+**SD-CONTENTFUL** - Modernizing Simplify Drupal by migrating from Drupal+React to Contentful+Next.js with a decoupled architecture, in order to explore and prototype non-Drupal architectures.

 ## Project Status